maijuka/fier/README.md

-The plots for the datasets CMS_{116395} and CMS_{7199} in the "Technical Appendix for Fast Redescription Mining Using Locality-Sensitive Hashing" were by accident made by using the wrong data, and have now been updated in the appendix included in this repository (appendix.pdf).
-The plots now correctly show that ReReMiBKT finds the same initial pairs as ReReMi and can be used for comparison with Fier_init.

 # Fier instructions

 This is the code for paper "Fast Redescription Mining Using Locality-Sensitive Hashing".
 Repository includes code from the ReReMi package available at https://pypi.org/project/python-clired/.